gaolongsen/gaolongsen.github.io/_posts/2021-01-01-How to Understand SVM.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3liCbRZPrZA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+**Conclusion:** For classification problems, when the data is linearly divisible as when a stick can be used to separate two balls, we need to place the stick in a position that maximizes the distance of the balls from the stick, and the process of finding this maximum interval is called ***optimization***.
+However, the reality is often harsh; the general data is linearly indistinguishable.
+That is, it's so hard for us to find a stick to classify two kinds of balls perfectly.
+For this situation, we need to imitate the warrior to slap the table with force to make all the balls bounced from the surface of the table, and use a piece of paper instead of a stick to sort the balls.
+To make the data "fly," we need a kernel function, and the piece of paper used to slice the balls is the ***hyperplane***.

 # Linear SVM

 ## Mathematical modeling